gearglow/ReptiliaWithATwist/The List.md

-Madame Pomphrey insisted on giving Elysia a quick check-over, despite her complaints, but could find nothing wrong save for a case of dehydration (and attendant headache).
+Madame Pomfrey insisted on giving Elysia a quick check-over, despite her complaints, but could find nothing wrong.

-"Well, yeah," Elysia responded.
-"Thickens the blood.
-Helps keep it where it needs to be during high-G maneuvers."
+Elysia just shrugged, tapping her goggles with her wand to revert them to glasses.

-Madame Pomphrey harrumphed and gave Elysia a tall glass of pickle juice.
+Madame Pomfrey harrumphed and gave Elysia a mug of pickle juice.
 "Be sure to drink that all down, now," she instructed.
 "You need to replenish your electrolytes."

-"Cheers," Elysia said, toasting Madame Pomphrey and chugging the entire glass in one go.
+"Cheers," Elysia said, toasting Madame Pomfrey and chugging the entire mug in one go, hands shaking as the adrenaline wore off.

 They made it up to the judges' booth while the rest of the champions were in the midst of their second lap.
 Hermione conjured a loveseat and the three girls snuggled up together to watch the rest of the race.
-Robbie popped in with drinks (more pickle juice, for Elysia) and joined them in his own conjured armchair.
+Robbie popped in with a crate full of butterbeer and a tub of popcorn, joining them in his own conjured armchair.

 "You're still on camera, Ellie," Hermione mentioned, grinning.